CPEN321APKGenerators/CPEN321Project/documentation/M3_Reflections.md

-MileStone #2

-PART II: a PDF file named "M3_Reflections.pdf", which includes the information below:
-• If you did not use AI technologies for the assignment, you must answer the following questions in 1-2 sentences each:
+If you did not use AI technologies for the assignment, you must answer the following questions in 1-2 sentences each:
 1. Why did you decide not to use AI technologies for working on this assignment?
 2. Provide concrete 2-3 examples of its inadequacy.